Hi! I’m Kate Frances Zarb.

-I work where tech, art and education intersect, currently as an Associate Teaching Fellow in the Department of Communications & Creative Arts at Deakin University.
+I work where education, creativity and technology intersect; currently as Associate Teaching Fellow in the Department of Communications & Creative Arts at Deakin University in Melbourne, Australia.
+I facilitate fun, interactive, and collaborative student-focused undergraduate seminars in media making, social media strategy and digital entrepreneurship.
+Students say:

 Qualifications

-Master of Education (Digital Futures and Innovative Practices) [Research] (i.p) – University of Melbourne
+> Master of Education – University of Melbourne

 Passion Projects